Northern Idaho human remains could be 200 years old

-COEUR D’ALENE, Idaho (AP) — Northern Idaho authorities say human remains found at a construction site are no longer the focus of a criminal investigation because the bones are from 50 to 200 years old.
+COEUR D’ALENE, Idaho — Northern Idaho authorities say human remains found at a construction site are no longer the focus of a criminal investigation because the bones are from 50 to 200 years old.

 The Coeur d’Alene Police Department in a statement Thursday says it has no unsolved cases dating back that far.